zouharvi/uds-snlp-tutorial/introduction/main.md

 ## Tutorial Bonus Points
 - ~2pts for extra excercises in the assignments
 - 1pt for participating and _talking_ in an tutorial
+- Presenting a solution to an excercise (~5 points)
+- - Presentable excercises are marked in the assignment sheet
+- - Let individual tutors known if you wish to present (first come - first serve)
+- - Every group can present _at most_ once, about 10 to 15 minutes
 :::

 ::: frame